opf/openproject/docs/configuration/configuration.md

 Note that this does not stop a user from manually navigating to any other omniauth provider if additional ones are configured.

+### Gravatar images

+OpenProject uses gravatar images with a `404` fallback by default to render an internal, initials-based avatar.
+You can override this behavior by setting `gravatar_fallback_image` to a different value.

+For supported values, please see https://en.gravatar.com/site/implement/images/

 ### attachments storage

 *default: file*